mlagisz/EcoEvo_societies_list/README.md

 A copy of our final data and code files will be publicly availabe at [LINK to be added].

 ## ⏰ Code of Conduct
-We expect all project contributors to familiarize themselves and follow our [CODE OF CONDUCT](/CODE_OF_CONDUCT.md).
+We expect all project contributors to familiarize themselves and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## 🎏 Project Leads(s)
 * [Malgorzata (Losia)  Lagisz](https://github.com/mlagisz).